|

 Why is Social Commerce So Popular in the Philippines?

 What separates social commerce from regular e-commerce is frictionless buying.
-Customers are checking out right in the moment of discovery.
+Customers check out at the moment of discovery.
 If that sounds like a marketer’s dream, it’s because it is.

 So, why is social commerce so popular in the Philippines?
 Three words: time, trust, and traffic.
-Data from February 2025 indicates that Filipinos, on average, spend over 3 hours and 32 minutes daily on social media, placing them among the world’s most active users.
+Filipinos spend over 3 hours and 32 minutes daily on social media, placing them among the world’s most active users.
 That’s plenty of time to scroll, discover, engage, and most importantly for businesses, shop.

-• Cultural preference for social interactions: Pinoys love to engage.
+Pinoys love to engage.
 Shopping through comments or live chats feels more personal than clicking through product pages.
+Approximately 83% who follow influencers are more likely to buy products those creators recommend, perfect soil for social media shopping to thrive.

-• Facebook is still king: From local resellers to big brands, Facebook remains the top choice for connecting with buyers.
-Facebook Shop strategies are now a standard playbook for growth.
+From local resellers to big brands, Facebook remains a top social commerce platform, widely used for buying and selling.
+Facebook Shops and similar features are now part of the standard playbook for social e-commerce growth.

-• Mobile-first behavior: With smartphones being the primary browsing device, apps like Facebook and TikTok are becoming the default search engines for products.
+With smartphones being the primary browsing device, apps like Facebook and TikTok are becoming the default search engines for products.
+Over 86% of Filipino online shoppers purchase via social media.

-• Trust through community: Seeing real people comment, review, and ask questions builds a layer of authenticity that traditional e-commerce lacks.
+Seeing real people comment, review, and ask questions builds a layer of authenticity that traditional e-commerce lacks.
+With 44% of shoppers relying on influencer recommendations, social proof drives purchase decisions.

 What’s in It for You?